 The HDFS program is part of the larger University Honors program and is designed for highly motivated students from any campus who want to enhance their undergraduate education through one of two paths - Honors Scholar or University Honors Laureate.
 HDFS Honor students on both paths have the opportunity to take small honors-only seminars and to work closely with faculty on research in their area of interest.
 If you are honors-eligible, you are invited to join the "honors community" in HDFS!

 - GPA in HDFS of 3.5 or above

 - Overall GPA of 3.4 or above

-- Submit an application when you have at least 3-4 semesters remaining before graduation
+- Submitted application with 3-4 semesters remaining before graduation

 How to Apply

-- Make an appointment with the HDFS Honors Advisor: Associate Professor Kari Adamsons
+- Make an appointment with the HDFS Honors Advisor: Associate Professor Alaina Brenick

-- Complete the Honors Scholar Program Application forms and Preliminary Plan of Study form (forms are available at honors.uconn.edu).
+- Complete the Honors Scholar Program Application forms and Preliminary Plan of Study form (forms are available at honors.uconn.edu/admission).

-- Submit your application to the HDFS Honors Advisor at least one week before the University Honors Program deadlines for applications (check for application deadlines at: honors.uconn.edu)
+- Submit your application to the HDFS Honors Advisor at least one week before the University Honors Program deadlines for applications (check for application deadlines at: honors.uconn.edu/admission/

 Benefits of Graduating with Honors